ccsc-journal/ccsc-editor/docs/editors.md

 | Southwestern | Megan Thomas |

-A regional editor serves as a liaison between the regional conference committee and the national editor.
-Whoever works in this capacity are responsible for passing the following documents to the national editor before the deadline.
+A regional editor serves as a liaison between the regional conference committee and the journal editor.
+Whoever works in this capacity are responsible for passing the following documents to the journal editor before the deadline.
 * draft conference program
 * welcome statement from conference chair
 * regional board and conference committee rosters (or make sure the rosters are